SAP/flake8-tergeo/README.md

 * [Configuration](docs/configuration.md)
 * [Checks](docs/checks.md)

+## Release Actions
+* Determine the new version using `python -m setuptools_scm --strip-dev`
+* Push a new tag like vX.X.X to trigger the release
+* Rename the section `Next Development` in the [CHANGELOG](CHANGELOG.md) to the version released and create a new empty one

 ## Support, Feedback, Contributing

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/flake8-tergeo/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).